-Mathematical formulation of quantum mechanics.
+Review and expansion of the formalism of quantum mechanics.
 Physical states of a quantum system.
 Observables and operators.
 Results and probabilities of measurements.
 Physical state after a measurement.
 Time evolution.
 Composite systems.
-Density matrix.
+Definition of the density operator.

 Spin and two-level systems.
 The Pauli and Goudsmit-Uhlenbeck hypotheses.
 The Stern-Gerlach experiment.
 Coupling of an electron to a magnetic field.